ben-biddington/apple/README.md

 An event must be __public__, and you must set it to __busy__ for it to show.

+# Deployment

+Run `rake deploy` to deploy the differences between the current and and the revision specified in `VERSION`.

+Run `rake changes` to print the list of changes.

+Note: the deployment system only includes files in the `public_html/` directory.

 # Tips

 To find out what methods a javscript object has, for example all its getters: